FINAL FANTASY XIV v1.23b · not A Realm Reborn

 The projects

-Five independent, open-source repositories — a server, a launcher, a clean-room decompilation, the agents that drive it, and a one-command installer.
+Six independent, open-source repositories — a server, a launcher, a clean-room decompilation, the agents that drive it, and one-command installers for macOS and Linux.
 Each is documented here with live READMEs, docs, and downloads.

 How it fits together